Large-Sample Properties of the Synthetic Control Method under Selection on Unobservables: Introduction

-The SC method was initially designed for comparative case studies, which often have limited data with few available units and a single treated unit.
-In contrast, we are interested in environments where the number of units is large and possibly much larger than the number of observed pretreatment periods.
-This choice is motivated by our interpretation of the SC method as a general-purpose algorithm for applications where researchers could alternatively use the DiD estimator or other balancing estimators.
-In social sciences, these methods are often applied to relatively large datasets with multiple treated units, even though the share of such units can still be small.
-We derive large-sample properties of the SC under asymptotic regimes that mimic these features.
+The SC method is already one of the key tools for policy evaluation in social sciences.\footnote{Some recent studies using this method include \citet{cavallo2013catastrophic,andersson2019carbon, mitze2020face,jones2022labor}.} At the same time, it was originally designed for comparative case studies, which have few available units and often a single treated unit.
+Most empirical applications that use the SC method have a similar structure.
+In contrast, we focus on environments where the number of units is large and possibly much larger than the number of observed pre-treatment periods.
+In this way, we can reinterpret the SC method as a general-purpose algorithm encompassing applications where researchers would normally rely on DiD.
+To justify this interpretation, we derive a set of new statistical results that establish the properties of the SC method in large samples.

-Our analysis is based on two structural restrictions that describe the interplay between the treatment assignment and the outcome model.
-First, we assume that the treatment is independent of future counterfactual outcomes conditional on permanent unobservables and pretreatment observables.
-It is a natural restriction for many economic applications, and it substantially generalizes the selection assumptions that underlie the DiD analysis (e.g., \citealp{ghanem2022selection}).
-Second, we assume that the relevant unobservables can be recovered with increasing precision as the number of pretreatment periods increases.
-This stability restriction is routinely made in large-$T$ panel data models (e.g., \citealp{bonhomme2022discretizing}).
+Our analysis is based on two structural conditions that describe the interplay between the treatment assignment and the outcome model.
+First, we assume that the treatment is independent of future counterfactual outcomes conditional on permanent unobserved characteristics and observed pre-treatment information.
+This sequential exogeneity restriction is natural for many economic applications and substantially generalizes the selection assumptions that underlie the DiD analysis.
+Second, we assume that the relevant unobservables can be recovered with precision when the number of pre-treatment periods is sufficiently large.
+This retrievability restriction is routinely made in panel data models (e.g., \citealp{bonhomme2022discretizing}) and is critical for our analysis.